Skip navigation

 CLOSE

-Are you fascinated by the human mind?
+Are you looking for a Masters course that will fascinate your interest in the human mind?
 Hoping to change direction after an undergraduate degree in a different subject?
-This British Psychological Society (BPS)-accredited conversion Masters is an essential step on your journey towards a career in Psychology.
+This British Psychological Society (BPS) accredited conversion Psychology MSc is an essential step on your journey towards a career in Psychology.

-Successful completion of the MSc will provide you with the Graduate Basis for Chartered Membership with the BPS – the first step towards becoming a Chartered Psychologist.
+Successful completion of this masters in psychology will provide you with the Graduate Basis for Chartered Membership with the BPS, the first step towards becoming a Chartered Psychologist.
+In order to be eligible for GBC students must achieve an overall pass mark of 50% and pass the empirical project

 Study pattern